dklaes/illum_correction/README.txt

 -- Add "export NPARA" so it can be used by other programs in the terminal

 - create_stdphotom_prepare_para.sh: Replace
--- Adding "Xpos", "Ypos", "Xpos_global" and "Ypos_global" from the first catalog
+-- Adding "Xpos", "Ypos", "Xpos_global", "Ypos_global" and "CHIP" from the first catalog

+- create_stdphotom_merge_exposurepara.sh
+-- Modified for global coordinates

 - doall_run_OMEGACAM_single.sh: Replace
 -- Adding commands for illumcorrection and illumapply